ServiceComposer/ServiceComposer.AspNetCore/README.md

 - [ASP.NET Core 3.x and .NET 5](docs)
 - [ASP.NET Core 2.x](docs/asp-net-core-2x) (.NET Standard 2.0 compatible)

-_Note_: Support for ASP.NET Core 2.x will be deprecated in version 1.8.0 and removed in 2.0.0.
+> Note: Support for ASP.NET Core 2.x will be deprecated in version 1.8.0 and removed in 2.0.0.

 ## Philosophy